department-of-veterans-affairs/developer-portal-backend/dev/mocks/README.md

 ```
 Then you can access the UI at localhost:3001

+## Using docker-compose
+developer-portal-backend uses docker-compose.
+If you `docker-compose up` in the base dir the default port is `3002` due to conflicts with some of the other tooling.

 ## Adding a new endpoint
 Using the UI you can select (+add new endpoint) and add what path you would like to use and select the HTTP verb